belyalov/tinyweb/README.md

 * [uasyncio-core](https://github.com/micropython/micropython-lib/tree/master/uasyncio.core)

 ### Quickstart
-Tinyweb comes as a compiled firmware for ESP8266 / ESP32 as well.
+Tinyweb comes as a compiled firmware for ESP8266 / ESP32 as well ("frozen modules").
 You don't have to use it - however, it could be easiest way to try it :)
 Instructions below are tested with *NodeMCU* devices.
 For your device instructions could be slightly different, so keep in mind.
 **CAUTION**: If you proceed with installation all data on your device will **lost**!